Download Star Wards

 The 75 ideas are just that – ideas.
 Definitely not standards, eligibility criteria or anything that would look comfortable in a government document.
 (The easiest way to differentiate between anything from Star Wards and anything Official is that the former will have exquisite photos of a Tibetan Terrier and the latter won’t.)
 Wards have been very diplomatic about some of the ideas but we’ve been able to crack the tact code and recognise that things like departing patients staying on an extra couple of days to support new patients are unrealistic.
 So feel free to ignore any that aren’t helpful to you.

-All our resources and publications can be downloaded from our website – navigate to the Resources section of the top menu.
+All our resources and publications can be downloaded from our website – navigate to the downloads page.